 Tourists can book a package holiday to Bhutan through both International and Bhutanese local tour operators.
 Information is available from travel agencies.

-The Royal Government of Bhutan sets minimum selling prices for packages to Bhutan and this must be paid in US dollars prior to arrival in Bhutan.
+The Royal Government of Bhutan sets minimum selling prices for packages to Bhutan and this must be paid in US dollars before arrival in Bhutan.

 The minimum tariff for tourist visiting in a group of 3 persons or more are as follows: